 The complete work can also be considered as 1 unit.
 Then if A takes 4 days to finish a work, it means he can finish 1/4th of the work in 1 day.

-Here are some basic questions to illustrate this:
+Here are some basic questions to illustrate time and work shortcut tricks.

-Example 1) Rahim can finish a work in 10 days and Ram can finish the same work in 40 days.
+Rahim can finish the work in 10 days and Ram can finish the same work in 40 days.
 If Ram and Rahim both work together then what is the total number of days taken?

 The problem can be solved in two different approaches.